Back to Blog

 • Developer account: $99/year (Apple Developer Program)

-• Typical development time: 3 to 6 months for a mid-complexity app
+• Typical build time: 3 to 6 months for a mid-complexity app

 • Cost in India: Rs 5 lakh to Rs 25 lakh depending on complexity

-iOS development benefits from a controlled ecosystem.
-You are targeting a limited range of devices with standardized screen sizes and hardware capabilities.
-This means less time spent on device-specific testing and optimization compared to Android.
+iOS development benefits from a tightly controlled ecosystem.
+You target a limited set of devices with standard screen sizes.
+That means less time spent on device-specific testing than with Android.

 Native Android Development

-• Language: Kotlin (Java is still supported but declining)
+• Language: Kotlin (Java still works but is fading)

-• IDE: Android Studio (available on macOS, Windows, and Linux)
+• IDE: Android Studio (macOS, Windows, or Linux)

 • Developer account: $25 one-time fee (Google Play Console)

-• Typical development time: 3 to 7 months for a mid-complexity app (slightly longer due to device fragmentation)
+• Typical build time: 3 to 7 months for a mid-complexity app (a bit longer due to device fragmentation)

 • Cost in India: Rs 5 lakh to Rs 25 lakh depending on complexity

-Android development takes slightly longer on average due to device fragmentation.
-There are thousands of Android device models with different screen sizes, resolutions, hardware capabilities, and Android versions in active use.
-Testing across this fragmented landscape requires more effort.
-In India, where budget Android devices with older OS versions are common, this fragmentation is particularly pronounced.
+Android development usually takes a bit longer because of device fragmentation.
+Thousands of Android models are in active use, with different screen sizes, chipsets, and OS versions.
+Testing across this many devices takes more effort.
+In India, where budget Android phones with older OS versions are common, this fragmentation shows up even more.

 Cost Comparison for Both Platforms

-If you build native apps for both platforms, expect to pay roughly 1.7 to 2 times the cost of a single platform, not double, because much of the design work, backend development, and business logic can be shared.
-The backend and API layer are completely platform-agnostic and represent 30 to 40 percent of total project cost.
+Building native apps for both platforms usually costs 1.7 to 2 times a single platform, not double.
+That is because design, backend work, and business logic can often be shared.
+The backend and API layer is fully platform-agnostic and makes up 30 to 40 percent of total project cost.

 Hidden Costs to Consider

-• Testing devices: You need physical devices for testing on both platforms.
-For Android in India, budget for at least 5 to 8 devices covering different screen sizes, chipsets, and OS versions.
-For iOS, 2 to 3 devices covering the last 3 iPhone generations.
+• Testing devices: You need real devices for both platforms.
+In India, budget for 5 to 8 Android devices across screen sizes, chipsets, and OS versions, plus 2 to 3 iPhones covering the last three generations.

-• Ongoing maintenance: Both platforms release major OS updates annually.
-Each update cycle requires compatibility testing and potentially significant code changes.
-Budget 15 to 20 percent of initial development cost annually for maintenance.
+• Ongoing maintenance: Both platforms ship major OS updates yearly.
+Each update needs compatibility testing and sometimes real code changes.
+Budget 15 to 20 percent of your initial build cost per year for upkeep.

 Programming Languages and Frameworks